pingswept/dev-log/2014-05-rascal2-proto-build-procedure.markdown

 * Download `ArchLinuxARM-YYYY.MM-am33x-rootfs.tar.gz` from http://os.archlinuxarm.org/os/omap/
 * Download `Beaglebone-bootloader.tar.gz` from the same directory.
-* Burn to SD card, as described on Installation tab here: http://archlinuxarm.org/platforms/armv7/ti/beaglebone-black
+* Burn to SD card, as described in subroutine above: "setting up Arch Linux on an SD card"
 * Put card in target and boot, holding down S2 to force SD card boot.
 * Change hostname?
 * Add repo to `/etc/pacman.conf`